 St. John’s Lutheran Church is the oldest Lutheran church in Lexington and was established and dedicated to God in April 1892.
 The congregation has grown over more than a century from a membership of a few parishioners to the current membership of over 400 people.
 St. John’s is the ‘mother church’ of both Our Redeemer and Good Shepherd in Lexington, Our Savior in Danville and Bread of Life in Georgetown.
-The church building on Pasadena Drive was established on November of 1959 and expanded in 1985 to its present size.
+The current church building was completed in the Spring of 2018.

 Milestones in St. John’s History

 April 15, 1892 – Rev. Paul Schenke held the first worship service of St. John’s German Lutheran Church

 October 30, 1892 – To celebrate Reformation Day the first building was dedicated at the corner of 5th and Toner Streets.

 1916-1918 – St. John’s congregation worshipped in rented facilities until a building was purchased at High Street and Park Avenue from Park Methodist Church.
 Confirmed members in these early years numbered 20-30.

 December 1957 – Five acres of ground were purchased at Pasadena Drive and Southview for the site of a new St. John’s Lutheran Church.

 May 31, 1959 – Groundbreaking service was held, the Rev. John W. Israel officiating and assisted by member sof the building committee, William Labude, Arnold Ruehling and Dr. Durward Olds.

 November 8, 1959 – Dedication services for the new building were held at 10:30am and 3:30pm.